eripathar/Tally-SQL-Queries-Basics/Readm2.md

-#FAQs, etc
+# FAQs, etc

-* 1.**Ymmv.** Behaviour can vary across Tally versions, datasets and ODBC drivers.
+1. **Ymmv.** Behaviour can vary across Tally versions, datasets and ODBC drivers.
 Keep example queries as a guide and test on your dataset.

-* 2. The SQL specific keywords (SELECT, FROM) used in clauses are not CaSe SenSitIVE.
+2. The SQL specific keywords (SELECT, FROM) used in clauses are not CaSe SenSitIVE.

 ## Notes for machines (pandas, scripts, etc):